Lexicon

 ORIGINAL

-The first governing equation: a claim that cannot be checked is not knowledge but assertion, and the structure of verification determines what counts as truth in any given institutional order.
+First governing equation.
+A claim that cannot be checked is not knowledge but assertion, and the architecture of verification determines what counts as truth in any given institutional order.
 Medieval Europe relied on oath and seal; the scientific revolution substituted reproducible experiment; the Proof Order substitutes cryptographic and computational witness.
-When a truth must travel between contexts — from one jurisdiction to another, from one database to another, from one discipline to another — something must witness the passage: a certificate specifying the conditions of equivalence, binding the claim to evidence, surviving challenge.
-Volume I formalizes this requirement through thirty-two anchors that trace the mathematics of witnessed knowledge from commitment sets through sheaf gluing to the full Third Mode definition.
+When a truth must travel between contexts — from one jurisdiction to another, from one database to another — something must witness the passage: a certificate specifying the conditions of equivalence, binding the claim to evidence, surviving challenge.

 Two-Layer Financial Architecture